How much would debt default damage US? History offers clues.

 In the depths of the Great Depression, after the U.S. decided to redeem federal gold bonds in currency instead of gold coin, the case went all the way to the U.S. Supreme Court.
 The court upheld the federal government’s right to go back on its longstanding promise to pay bondholders in gold.

-The U.S. has repudiated its financial obligations at least three other times, says Alex J. Pollock, a senior fellow at the Mises Institute and author of “Finance and Philosophy – Why We’re Always Surprised.”
-In 1861, the nation issued $60 million in paper money that was redeemable in gold.
-Five months later, with the Civil War weighing on its finances, the Treasury no longer redeemed the note for gold.
+The U.S. has repudiated its financial obligations at other times too, says Alex J. Pollock, a senior fellow at the Mises Institute and author of “Finance and Philosophy – Why We’re Always Surprised.”
 In 1968, it refused to redeem silver certificate paper dollars for actual silver dollars, despite a written guarantee.
 Three years later, the U.S. went off the gold standard completely, despite its commitment in an international agreement to convert dollars to gold.
 The agreement, known as the Bretton Woods system, collapsed.

 Even if prioritizing payments were deemed legal, the political challenges could prove equally daunting.
 Opponents of a potential deal on the debt limit could point out that the Treasury, in effect, would be guaranteeing continued payments to wealthy bondholders, including foreign investors in Japan and China, while simultaneously delaying or cutting payments to Americans including perhaps the most vulnerable.
 If the Treasury prioritized bondholders and Social Security recipients, it would have to cut payments to other large blocs of voters, such as veterans, federal government employees, welfare recipients, taxpayers due refunds, and so on.